Skip to Content

 • Participation as a judge of the works of others;

-• Evidence of original scientific, scholastic, artistic, athletic, or business-related contributions;
+• Evidence of original scientific, scholarly, artistic, athletic, or business-related contributions;

 • Authorship of scholarly articles in the field;